pauloabdanur/pauloabdanur/README.md

-# 💫 About Me:
+# Hi There! 👋:
-Hi There! <br><br>I'm Paulo Abdanur, a React Front End developer who loves Soccer and Beer . <br><br>Contact me and let's talk about coding and share some knowledge 😁
+I'm Paulo Abdanur, a React Front End developer who loves Soccer and Beer. <br><br>Contact me and let's talk about coding and share some knowledge 😁

 ## 🌐 Socials: